MicrosoftDocs/visualstudio-docs/docs/msbuild/build-process-overview.md

 - Evaluate [UsingTask](usingtask-element-msbuild.md) elements
 - Evaluate targets

-The order of these passes has significant implications and is important to know when customize the project file.
+The order of these passes has significant implications and is important to know when customizing the project file.
 See [Property and item evaluation order](comparing-properties-and-items.md#property-and-item-evaluation-order).

 ### Evaluate environment variables